systechafrica/systechafrica.github.io/members/contribReceivable.md

 ### Contributions Receivables/Receipts

-The links under this category enable access to windows where the Contributions Billing, Receivables Register, and Receipts Register configurations are set.
-Click the links shown below to load the respective windows and set configurations appropriately.
+The links under this category access to windows where the Contributions Billing, Receivables Register, and Receipts Register configurations are set.

+Click the links to load the respective windows and set configurations appropriately shown below:

 <img  alt="Transferred in Claims" width="100%" height="auto"  class="center"  src="../media3/contri13.png">